-Victors are determined decisively on the court, but one of the great fundamental joys of fandom outside the lines has no clear winner.
-We love to weigh the merits of our favorite competitors’ accomplishments against each other, and yet a taproom full of basketball fans will never yield a unanimous decision on the GOAT.
-In this series, we attempt to settle scores of NBA undercard debates — or at least give you fodder for your next “Who was better?” argument.
+Victors are determined decisively on the court, but one great joy of fandom outside the lines has no clear winner.
+We love to weigh the merits of our favorite players against each other, and yet a taproom full of basketball fans can never unanimously agree on the GOAT.
+In this series, we attempt to settle scores of NBA undercard debates — or at least give you fodder for your next “Who is better?” argument.

 THE MATCHUP: Kobe Bryant vs. Tim Duncan

 We might start Bryant’s prime in 1997-98, when at 19 years old he became the youngest All-Star in history and finished second in the Sixth Man of the Year race, but he really became Kobe Freaking Bryant two years later, when he first averaged more than 20 points per game and was the second-best player on a championship team.
 That prime ran for 14 seasons, until he tore his Achilles on April 12, 2013.

 In that span, Bryant averaged 27.8 points (45.5 FG%, 33.6 FT%, 84.0 FT%), 5.7 rebounds, 5.2 assists and 2.1 combined blocks/steals.
 The Los Angeles Lakers reached the playoffs in all but one of those seasons, between Bryant’s pairings with future Hall of Famers Shaquille O’Neal and Pau Gasol that resulted in five titles.
 Kobe captured MVP honors in 2008 and finished top five in the voting 11 times.